D3tenney/aws-codepipeline-cdk-template/README.md

 deployment.

 Then check CodePipelines in the AWS console in the account where you deployed your pipeline.
-You should be able to watch it build and manually approve the second stage.
+You should be able to watch it build and manually approve the prod stage.